Collaboratively Self-supervised Video Representation Learning for Action Recognition: Introduction

-Early video self-supervised learning approaches mainly focus on effectively exploiting contextual relationships within videos \cite{huo2020self,wang2020self}.
-Over the years, self-supervised methods have become more powerful and diverse can generally be categorized into two groups: discriminative classification / regression methods \cite{qian2021spatiotemporal,guo2022cross} and generative prediction ones \cite{dsm2020, feichtenhofer2022masked, arnab2021vivit}.
+Early self-supervised video learning approaches focus mainly on effectively exploiting contextual relationships within videos \cite{huo2020self,wang2020self,benaim2020speednet}.
+Over the years, self-supervised methods have become more powerful and can generally be categorized into two groups: discriminative classification / regression methods \cite{qian2021spatiotemporal,guo2022cross} and generative prediction methods \cite{lin2024tsgan,dsm2020, feichtenhofer2022masked}.
 Discriminative methods focus on learning to distinguish between different samples, while generative methods aim to predict missing information.
 Recent efforts have been made to learn general video representations that can be applied to a range of downstream tasks.
-This includes video contrastive learning \cite{qian2021spatiotemporal, jenni2021time, dave2022tclr,ni2022motion}, as well as cross-modal learning \cite{videobert2019, gdt2020}, which learns from different modalities such as video, audio and text.
+This includes video contrastive learning \cite{qian2021spatiotemporal, jenni2021time, dave2022tclr,ni2022motion,feichtenhofer2021large}, as well as cross-modal learning \cite{videobert2019, gdt2020}, which learns from different modalities such as video, audio, and text.
 Although these methods achieve promising results for various video based downstream tasks, they do not explicitly consider designing pretext tasks for action understanding, which may lead to sub-optimal solutions for action recognition.
-One interesting work, DCM \cite{huang2021self} designs a two-stream network to separately learn action-related features, \ie context and motion features, which achieves impressive results for action recognition.
+Considering the close connection between action recognition and human pose estimation, we design a self-supervised video representation learning framework specific to action recognition by explicitly inducing generative pose prediction as the pretext task.
+One interesting work, DCM \cite{huang2021self} designs a two-stream network to separately learn action-related features, i.e., context and motion features, which achieves impressive results for action recognition.
 However, DCM fails to jointly consider the learning of context and motion features, lacking comprehensive view of these two features.
+Differently, we conduct collaboratively self-supervised video feature learning by jointly considering generative pose prediction and discriminative context matching as pretext tasks.